Info & Tickets

 Since its opening in 2009, Museum Brandhorst has established itself as a central site for contemporary art in Germany.
 Behind the spectacular façade, comprising 36,000 ceramic louvres, you can experience and discover outstanding pieces of contemporary art!

-Please note that the Roses Gallery and Room 1.6 in the Cy Twombly exhibition on the upper level are temporarily closed due to reasons of conservation.
-Thank you for your understanding.
+Please note that only the Cy Twombly exhibition on the upper level is open due to exhibition preparations.

 We are open from 10:00 AM.

 Admission is free for children and young people up to 18 years of age.